“Don’t Touch My Bags If You Please, Mister Customs Man”–Arlo Guthrie

 –Stolen From Various Sources while illegally surfing the internet using a U.S. Government Network and Computer

-It was the Summer of ’77 and I had just dropped out of college (again).
+It was the Summer of ’77 and I had just dropped out of college (yet once again).
 There was an old friend of mine from high school living in Lake Charles, and pretty much on a bet I loaded up my ’68 Chevy Impala and drove to Louisiana to look him up.
 Of course I had no idea where he lived in Lake Charles or what he was even doing there, but I knew

 Kim John and I knew that he would not be difficult to find even in a town of over one-hundred-thousand.

 Really all I had to do was to find McNeese State University and ask around.
 For you see, Kim Jim/John was probably the most charismatic, outgoing, affable guy on Earth and I knew that even if he had only spent one week in Lake Charles, everyone would know him or know of him.
 He went to

 East Texas State in Commerce just long enough to pledge and become a Kappa Alpha.

 That was his only driving ambition in life: to become a KA like his big brother and hang out with the Brothers.
 I despised Greeks and all their ways.
 (Still today, these are not my favorite people.

 Kim James was my best friend, next to Peanut, and for many years before, even though we did not see eye-to-eye on many things and most especially, things Greek.)

 It took me all of about 45 minutes to locate him once I arrived.
 He was living large in a beautiful apartment complex close to the university in the best apartment they had to offer: Two-story with four bedrooms, a large den/living room, three baths, a decent sized kitchen with a breakfast nook, a porch facing the pool—‘Classy” is all I could say when he showed me around.